 In order to prevent plumbing emergencies, the best thing you can do is keep a close eye on your building’s plumbing for potential clogs and leaks, and have a plumber perform a professional drain cleaning periodically.

 If you recognize signs of a problem, such as a slow-draining sink drain, or a drippy faucet, or water that is too hot or too cold, don’t wait.
-Contact A-1 Sewer & Septic Service Inc. immediately to schedule a service call.
+Contact A-1 Sewer & Septic Service Inc. in Kansas City immediately to schedule a service call.